-A florist has to decorate a cake not only with nice flowers, but also do it safely, as all the flowers have chemicals, bacteria dangerous for humans.
+A florist has to decorate a cake not only with nice flowers, but also do it safely, as all the flowers have chemicals, and bacteria dangerous to humans.

 Flowers safe to use on wedding cakes are used strictly as a garnish and for decoration.
 Although these are non-poisonous flowers, they are not necessarily organically grown and therefore should not be eaten.
 It is extremely important to wash the flowers thoroughly before using them.
 It is important to have a barrier between these flowers and the cake.
 NEVER place a flower stem directly into the wedding cake!